How Does This Workshop Work?

 Key design decisions that make portability work:

 The result: no single machine is a single point of failure.
 When Jared crashes, the next session inherits full context from the state files.
-When the founder switches machines, the agents don't notice.
+When I switch machines, the agents don't notice.

 The WIP Visibility Protocol